 Kelly is a Member of the Board of the Timber Research and Development Association (TRADA).
 She sits on the editorial advisory committee of the BCSA’s magazine, New Steel Construction, promotes engineering in schools and at industry events, and joined the judging team for the heritage category of the 2019 AJ Architecture Awards and the commercial category of the 2019 Structural Timber Awards.
 She also speaks at conferences and symposia, contributes to university activities, and is part of the line-up to lecture for the Timber Design Initiatives CPE programme, Edinburgh.

 Kelly is a member of the Whitby Wood management team.
-In 2020, she was named in the Top 50 Women in Engineering: Sustainability list by the Women’s Engineering Society.
+In 2020, she was named in the Top 50 Women in Engineering: Sustainability list by the Women’s Engineering Society, and in 2021 she joined the NLA Expert Panel on Work.

 TEL +44 (0)20 7442 2216